DAPC Grants 2015 in the context of the UNODC Youth Initiative

 Size of Awards

-Awards will not exceed US$ 10,000 and proposals should normally be for amounts of not less than US$ 5,000.
-All the applications will be considered even if their budget does not reach the higher limit.
-Please note that the value for money will be assessed as a part of the rating.
+Awards will not exceed US$ 8,000 and proposals should normally be for amounts of not less than US$ 5,000.
+All the applications will be considered, also when their budget does not reach the higher limit, and attention will be paid to the 'value for money' of the proposed activities, which will be assessed as a part of the rating.